raguila8/snake_game/README.md

 ## Acknowledgments

-* This project was build as a* This project was created as part of The Odin Project curriculum.
+* This project was created as part of The Odin Project curriculum.